csinlasath/Psychic-Game/README.md

 # Psychic-Game

 This is the basic framework for the Psychic game assignment.
+It works exactly like Hangman.